motdotla/dotenv/README.md

 vestauth agent curl https://as2.dotenvx.com/get?key=KEY
 ```

 That's it!
-This new primitive unlocks secrets access for agents without human in the loop, oauth flows, or API keys.
+This new primitive unlocks secrets access for agents without human-in-the-loop, oauth flows, or API keys.
 It's the future for agents.

 &nbsp;